Skip To Main Content

 KSC (26-17) had won five of the past six games in the series, but saw their bid for a first-ever repeat conference championship denied by the tournament's top seed who won their opening three games by scoring in double-digits in every one of them – beating Vermont State University Castleton 10-6, Eastern Connecticut State University 11-1, and the University of Massachusetts-Dartmouth 14-6 in which they scored 10 runs in the second inning after trailing 5-0 in the first.
 It did not seem like they were going to reach that today, as the Owls' first three arms limited them to just five hits over the opening seven innings.
 But late trouble hit KSC again, who in their defeats, was often victimized by big offensive eruptions for opponents.
 The eighth went bad quickly for the Owls, who eight pitches in were faced with a bases loaded, nobody out jam clinging to a 5-3 lead after Kaiden Morin beat out what was a sacrifice bunt attempt.
 James Main then moved the tying run 90 feet away with an RBI single four a fourth consecutive hit, and Drew Scialdone lofted a sacrifice fly to left off Daniel Cantafi to tie it.
 Evan Baschnagel then pulled a go-ahead RBI double to put Southern Maine (30-10) ahead for the first time, but the inning kept getting worse.
 After intentionally walking Kyle Douin with first base open, Peter Keblinsky was plunked on a full count pitch to make it 7-5.
 After a pitching change, Caleb Vacchiano then delivered a dagger grand slam to left.
 Nine batters, eight runs – a season-changing sequence for both teams.

-It was the 20th meeting between the two programs in the LEC postseason.
+Today marked the 20th meeting between the two programs in the LEC postseason.
 Southern Maine had won the first six from 1999 through 2004, but KSC had rebounded to win six of the past nine, including knocking out the Huskies with a 4-0 home victory in the second round a season ago.
 The Owls were looking to recapture some of their magic from 2008, when they emerged from an early tournament loss to destroy USM 21-2 and 14-7 on their home field to take home their first LEC trophy.

 Print Friendly Version